 8. Catalog and Organize Your Travel Gear

-I also FINALLY found a way to organize my leftover currency.
+I FINALLY found a way to organize my leftover currency.
 Like most travelers, I typically have some small bills and coins left over from trips.
 I like to save them in case I return, or to give to friends before they leave for a trip there.
-I hate when I don’t have small bills to tip when a porter carries my bags!
+(Don’t you hate when you don’t have cash if a porter helps with your bags?)

 I ordered this check organizer from Amazon and it did the trick.
 I picked it because it stands up on its own, and because the individual sections are attached at the bottom.
-(I tried a different one previously and the money kept escaping into the bottom of the organizer.)
+(Previously I had tried a different one, and the money kept escaping into the bottom of the organizer.)

 I divided up the countries into sections based on where I tend to travel and the currency I already had (here’s an alphabetical list of countries if you need one).
-I folded the bills from each country over in a little pack and added them into the section where they belonged.
-Then I used Ziplock snack bags to sort the coins and tucked them into their section along with the bills.
+Then I folded the bills from each country over in a little pack and added them into the section where they belonged.
+Ziplock snack bags were perfect to sort the coins and tucked them into their section along with the bills.

 The first front section I used for metro cards and membership cards.